taem/sxid/README.md

  - If a user or group entry is preceded by a '*' then that is +s (ie. *root.wheel is suid, root.*wheel is sgid, *root.*wheel is +s)
- - On the forbidden directories, it enfore is enabled a 'r' will precede forbidden items that were succesfully -s'd, and a '!' will show that the was unsuccesfully -s'd (for what ever reason.
+ - On the forbidden directories, it enfore is enabled a 'r' will precede forbidden items that were successfully -s'd, and a '!' will show that the was unsuccessfully -s'd (for what ever reason.

 Installation
 ============